Carlisle takes over Pacers for 2nd time after leaving Mavs - WTMJ

 AP Sports Writer

-This time, the Indiana Pacers president of basketball operations went for the known commodity.

-Pritchard hired longtime Dallas Mavericks coach Rick Carlisle on Thursday, bringing back the 61-year-old NBA veteran to the team that relaunched his head coaching career almost two decades ago.
-Carlisle confirmed the decision to The Associated Press, though the team had no immediate announcement.
+Pritchard hired longtime Dallas Mavericks coach Rick Carlisle on Thursday, reuniting the 61-year-old with the team that helped relaunch his head coaching career almost two decades ago.

+“Rick is a proven winner with a championship and will be a Hall of Fame coach,” Pritchard said in a statement.
+“He has demonstrated throughout his career an ability to build something with sustainable success.
+He has great respect for our franchise and our fans from his previous times here.
+We are very happy to welcome him back to Indiana.”

-The Pacers clearly believe Carlisle can bring stability to a veteran team that battled a rash of injuries last season.
+Clearly, the Pacers believe Carlisle can bring stability to a veteran team that battled a severe rash of injuries last season.
 The result was a losing record and their first playoff absence in six years.

 This time, he becomes the third Pacers coach in less than 12 months.

-Nate McMillan was fired in August following his fourth straight first-round playoff exit and just weeks after signing a contract extension.
-His replacement, Nate Bjorkgren, lasted just one tumultuous season in his first NBA head coaching gig before he was fired this month.
+Nate McMillan was fired in August following his fourth straight first-round playoff exit, just weeks after signing a contract extension.
+His replacement, Nate Bjorkgren, lasted one tumultuous season in his first NBA head coaching gig.

+“I wanted to take a risk,” Pritchard said while announcing Bjorkgren’s firing June 9.
+“I wanted to take a chance and have something that had a lower floor but a higher ceiling.
+This year, maybe it’s skewed down and we look at something a little bit different.”

-The Pacers know what they’re getting in Carlisle, too — a disciplined, old-school coach who spent three seasons as Larry Bird’s assistant during the most successful era in franchise history.
-Those traits could help the Pacers improve defensively after yielding 115.3 points per game, 25th in the league last season.
+The Pacers know exactly what they’re getting in Carlisle — a disciplined, details-oriented, old-school coach who spent three seasons as Larry Bird’s assistant during the most successful era in franchise history.
+Those traits could help the Pacers defense, which allowed 115.3 points per game and was ranked 25th last season.

 The bigger question might be whether Carlisle is the right fit.